miscja87/tax-code-service/README.md

 ## 📋 About

-The **Tax Code Service** is a simple JSON API service for extraction of informations and generation of italian tax codes.
+The **Tax Code Service** is a simple JSON API collection of services for extraction of informations and generation of italian tax codes.
 It's currently deployed on:

 [http://www.handlesport.com/tax-code-service](http://www.handlesport.com/tax-code-service "Tax Code Service")